mattermost/mattermost-developer-documentation/site/content/blog/2019-11-04-unit-testing-mmctl-commands.md

 }
 ```

-This way, we will have a `s` instance inside our test function that will contain a mocked instance of the client ready for us to use, and we will be able to use the suite to run our assertions.
+This way, we will have an `s` instance inside our test function that will contain a mocked instance of the client ready for us to use, and we will be able to use the suite to run our assertions.

 # Mocking an interaction with the server